-

 - The leaves are gently crushed to release the juice and start the fermentation process.

-Aroma and taste: floral-fruity symphony
+Aroma and taste: a floral-fruity symphony

-Effect and benefit
+Effect and benefits

 Brewing recommendations